-Headboards, footboards and legs are all well and good, but it's the part of the bed that's hidden out of sight that truly keeps us from curling up on the floor below.
-This is the network of slats that cross the frames at equally spaced intervals, supporting the mattress and allowing us all a good night's sleep.
-But increasingly, there are folks who prefer to try out other types of beds, ones where the foundation isn't comprised of these durable wooden boards.
+Headboards, footboards, and legs are all well and good, but it's the part of the bed frame that's hidden out of sight that truly keeps us from curling up on the floor below.
+This is the series of slats that cross the sides of the frame at equally spaced intervals, supporting the mattress and allowing us all a good night's sleep.
+Increasingly, there are folks who prefer to try out other types of beds — ones where the foundation isn't composed of these durable wooden boards.
 For these sleepyheads, there are a few options available.

 Plat Over Slat

 One popular choice is the platform bed, which comes in many varieties.
 While some wood and steel frame bases are indeed slatted, many instead feature a solid framework.
 Because of the raised nature of these beds, a box spring is not needed underneath the mattress.

 Many consumers prefer the solid platform bed because it's visually more dynamic in appearance, as the mattress often sits lower to the ground.
 It allows for a thick, plush mattress without the added height of a box spring.
 Depending on the style and height of the frame and platform, some solid platform-style beds have drawers or other storage space underneath, which is a great benefit for those seeking somewhere to hide their clutter.

 Old-fashioned foam and newer memory foam mattresses tend to work better on solid platform beds than slatted beds, and the same rule applies to another popular alternative: plywood.
 A bed with a plywood base is similar to solid platform beds in that it offers a solid rectangle of wood on which to rest a mattress.
 A box spring is not necessary.